mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ### Goals for next month

 - Reach $98k in sales revenue.
-- Stay on schedule for shift to contract manufacturer.
+- Stay on schedule for TinyPilot's shift to our contract manufacturer.
 - Spend less than 40% of my time on email.